fengyanshi/fengyanshi.github.io/windows.rst

 Make sure you have installed Windows 10 and logged in with your Microsoft account.

-The first step is to enable the *Developer mode* in windows settings
+The first step is to enable the *Developer mode* in windows settings:

 .. figure:: windows/funwave_img/1.JPG
     :width: 800px